port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature-management/launchdarkly/launchdarkly.md

 # LaunchDarkly

-Our LaunchDarkly integration allows you to import `projects`, `flags`, and `environments` from your LaunchDarkly account into Port, according to your mapping and definition.
+Our LaunchDarkly integration allows you to model LaunchDarkly resources in your software catalog and ingest data into them.

-A `Project` in LaunchDarkly is a collection of feature flags, targeting rules, and environments that correspond to a specific application or service.

-A `Flag` in LaunchDarkly represents a feature flag or toggle, which is a central concept in LaunchDarkly.
-Flags are used to control the visibility and operational state of features in your software without deploying new code.

-An `Environment` within a LaunchDarkly project is a logical separation of feature flag states and configurations, typically corresponding to stages in your development lifecycle.

-A `Flag Status` lets you know when a flag is active or inactive.

 ## Overview